Bal'a

 Bal'a (بلعا) is a Palestinian town in the Tulkarm Governorate, located approximately nine kilometers northeast of Tulkarm in the northern West Bank and three kilometers away from the highway connecting Tulkarm with Nablus.

 According to the Palestinian Central Bureau of Statistics (PCBS), the town had a population of approximately 6,604 in 2007 and 7,822 in 2017.
 In 1922, the town had a population of 1,259 nearly doubled to 2,220 in 1945.
 After Israel's occupation of the town in 1967 after the Six-Day War, Bal'a inhabitants numbered 3,800 after dozens of families from nearby towns such as, Deir al-Ghusun settled there after being expelled.

 History

 A tomb was broken into near this village about the time of the Palestine Exploration Fund visit.
 It consisted of a single chamber with a loculus on each of three walls.
 The door was an inscribed slab, with rough ornamentation.
 Tyrwhitt Drake found a date, corresponding to 332 CE.

+The place name ends with a long vowel -ā, typically reflecting the Aramaic absolute state, a morphological feature widely attested in Palestinian toponyms.